Employer of Record Terms of Service

 Wrapbook shall obtain workers compensation insurance coverage for all employees and loan-outs whose services are provided under these Employer of Record Service Terms.

-Wrapbook shall not supply workers compensation insurance coverage for contractors excluding loan-outs.
+Wrapbook shall not supply or is responsible for workers compensation insurance coverage for contractors excluding loan-outs.

 6. Discrimination and Serious & Willful Misconduct Claims